 2018 China in the Classroom Seminar

-Come join us for the 2018 China in the Classroom Seminar for Nebraskan middle and high school teachers in April 2018 (exact dates TBA).
+Come join us for the 2018 China in the Classroom Seminar for Nebraskan middle and high school teachers in April 28, 2018.
 The seminar is free to all Nebraskan teachers and the Confucius Institute will sponsor accomodations for teachers in need.
 The purpose of this seminar is to help Nebraskan school teachers to incorporate knowledge and lessons about China into the classroom curriculum.
 China is an important part of world culture, history, and society, representing 1/4 of all human beings who have ever lived.
 We all know that discussing this major part of humanity is important for the future of students to better understand the world but may lack the resources or background to address it.

 Dr. Christopher C. Heselton, Historian of China and Associate Director of the Confucius Institute